Deron Shields: Kicker Rock Eric Rock: Hikers at South Plaza

 The Most Immersive Galapagos Itinerary Available!

-The Galapagos Islands are a “must-see” destination for any nature traveler.
-But how you see them is another question altogether.
-The vast majority of those who visit the Galapagos do so aboard cruise ships with dozens (and dozens!) of other passengers, all going ashore together and exploring in large groups.
-For more adventurous travelers who prefer an active experience focused on nature rather than fellow travelers, this trip offers a secluded, eye-level encounter with the Galapagos.
-In fact, with our kayaking permits and small group size, this Galapagos adventure is truly in a class by itself.
+The Galapagos is a “must-see” destination for any nature traveler.
+But how you see the islands is another matter altogether.
+The vast majority of Galapagos visitors travel aboard larger ships with dozens (and dozens!) of other passengers, all going ashore together in large groups.
+For more adventurous travelers who prefer an active experience focused solely on nature, rather than fellow travelers, this trip offers a secluded eye-level encounter with the islands and their wildlife.
+In fact, with our special kayaking permits and very small group size, this Galapagos adventure is truly in a class by itself.
 Here’s why:

 Kayaking Permits = A Unique Itinerary!

 Through permits originally secured by Olaf Malver, Nat Hab's Chief Exploratory Officer who pioneered kayak expeditions in the Galapagos decades ago, we have permission from Galapagos National Park for guided kayaking exploration that goes far beyond the standard land- and sea-based excursions most Galapagos visitors participate in.
-Kayaking lets us discover the water and shoreline at eye-level—and along with our unparalleled Galapagos kayaking expeirence, you're ensured the most immersive Galapagos adventure available!
+Kayaking lets us discover the water and shoreline at eye-level, with seabirds bobbing alongside and turtles in view just below the surface.

-With a maximum of 14 guests led by two Galapagos National Park-certified NHA Expedition Leaders, this trip offers the smallest group size you'll find in the Galapagos—plus more flexibility.
+With a maximum of 14 guests led by two Galapagos National Park-certified NHA Expedition Leaders, this trip offers the smallest group size you'll find in the Galapagos.
 The typical ratio for most boat tours is 16 guests to one naturalist guide.
-Our ratio on this trip is seven guests per guide.
-As a result, we can offer different concurrent activities: for instance, one group can paddle along the shoreline near while another group opts for a deepwater snorkeling opportunity.
+Our ratio is one guide for just seven guests.
+This gives us flexibility to offer different concurrent activities: for instance, one group can paddle along the shoreline near while another group opts for a deepwater snorkeling opportunity.
 With two Expedition Leaders, you don't miss out on any interpretation: equally qualified guides accompany each set of guests when we divide into smaller groups.

 A Private Stay at Our Safari-Style Tortoise Camp

-Unique to Nat Hab's Galapagos adventures is a stay at our exclusive Tortoise Camp located on private land in the volcanic Santa Cruz highlands.
-This is the natural habitat of the Galapagos giant tortoise, and these placid reptiles often wander right through camp.
+Unique to Nat Hab's Galapagos adventures is a stay at our exclusive Tortoise Camp.
+Located on private land in the volcanic Santa Cruz highlands, it sits within the natural habitat of the Galapagos giant tortoise, and these placid reptiles often wander right through camp.
 Stay in raised walk-in safari-style tents and treehouse cabins overlooking the Pacific Ocean.
 Though the accommodations are rustic, they offer plenty of comfort, with private en suite facilities.
 Meals are served in the covered open-air dining room, and a sheltered lounge with log fireplace offers a cozy spot for relaxing.
 There's nothing like a stay at our Tortoise Camp to enhance a sense of remoteness during your Galapagos adventure, with rare proximity to wild tortoises.